mturnshek/zelda-rosbridge/README.md

 - Download flatpak, download snes9x for flatpak
 - Find a Zelda ROM
 - Screencap with mss at the location of the emulator window
+- Make sure the emulator window is selected

 ### SNES button mapping